 For some women , sexual intercourse can become uncomfortable or painful for a short while.
 If this persists beyond 12 weeks it is important to see your doctor.

-How can I avoid the damage?
+How can I avoid or reduce perineal tearing?

 Perineal massage can help reduce perineal tearing.
 Please speak to your midwife or doctor about this document on Antenatal Perineal Massage.

 Understanding the choices of pain relief are an important part of getting ready for the birth of your baby.